 In the face of gale force winds and snow, the men scrabbled over the rocky outcrops under heavy fire.
 It was a hard fight, with some outstanding examples of leadership to motivate the Guardsmen to continue their advance.
 Nine men were killed and 43 wounded.

 The delays in taking Tumbledown meant that the 1st/7th Gurkhas had been unable to advance onto Mount William in the dark.
 As the sun came up the next morning, the Gurkhas were spotted in the open, short of their objective, and shelled.

 As daylight came up, the British began earlier preparations for another night battle, but continued to harass all Argentine movement with heavy artillery fire.
 From their high vantage points, the British began to notice that enemy troops were streaming away towards Stanley, and began to follow them up.

 45 Commando advanced up to Sapper Hill, just a mile outside Stanley, but the minefields hemmed them in.
 The British were on the doorstep of the capital.

 In the days leading up to the battles for the mountains around Stanley, the British had been waging a psychological operation against the Argentines, using an open radio frequency to call on them to surrender.
 By the morning of 14 June, it was obvious to Menéndez that the Argentines could not continue the fight.

-A ceasefire was declared, and Moore went into Stanley to accept the surrender at 9.30pm.
+A ceasefire was declared, and Major General Moore went into Stanley to accept the surrender at 9.30pm.
 Having been living in the field since he arrived, he cut a noticeably different figure to the immaculately turned-out Menéndez.